-Credits: .5 Credits: .5 Prerequisites: Biology 1 & Biology 2 are essential for success Prerequisi
+Credits: .5 Prerequisi tes: Biology 1 & Biology 2 are essential for success Grade: 11,12

 The practical laboratory techniques used in this class would be beneficial for any student considering a career in any lab or medical related field.
 In this hands-on class, students will spend the majority of their time in the laboratory on the study, identification, isolation, and control of microorganisms, with emphasis on bacteria.